 This study is limited to Malay respondents, which restricts the generalisability of the findings.
 Future research should include respondents from different races and use other methodological settings such as focus groups or surveys.
 This study also acknowledges that other social variables must be considered when determining why and how first-time voters obtain and use political information through social media.
 A comparative study involving other social media platforms and other groups of young people with similar or varying contexts would shed further light on the influence of social media in political communication.

 ACKNOWLEDGEMENTS

-This research work is supported by USIM Grand Challenge Research Grant (PPPI/UGC 0119/FKP/051000/13419).
+This research work is supported by the Universiti Sains Islam Malaysia (USIM) Grand Challenge Research Grant (PPPI/UGC\0119/FKP/051000/13419).